Skip to main content

 Common endoscopic procedures include:

 • Upper endoscopy.
-During this exam, the endoscope goes through your mouth so the doctor can look at your upper GI tract11 from your throat to your stomach to your upper small intestine.1 Your doctor may recommend an endoscopy if your symptoms include persistent heartburn, abdominal pain or vomiting.11
+During this exam, the endoscope goes through your mouth so the doctor can look at your upper GI tract, examining the area from your throat to your stomach to your upper small intestine.
+Your doctor may recommend this procedure if your symptoms include persistent heartburn, abdominal pain or vomiting.8

 What to Expect After Your Gastroenterology Appointment

 Your gastroenterologist may prescribe medications and recommend lifestyle changes to manage your GI symptoms.
-Depending on the diagnosis, tips may include:11
+Depending on the diagnosis, tips may include:

-• Go to the bathroom as soon as you have the urge.
+• Going to the bathroom as soon as you have the urge

 How to Find a Gastroenterologist

 Need help finding a doctor?
-Here are some tips to help you choose a gastroenterologist:12
+Here are some tips to help you choose a gastroenterologist:11

 • Ask for recommendations.
 Talk to your primary care physician, family, friends and other healthcare providers to get a list of gastroenterologists they trust.